eddyluursema/modeltrain/DR4018/DR4018_programming/README.md

-⚠️:The interface will inform you that the value was written but if you are not on the programming track you can't be sure!!
+⚠️The interface will inform you that the value was written but if you are not on the programming track you can't be sure!!

 CV-values of the DR4018 can be read: